-JAZZ BAND
+JAZZ LAB

-Prerequisites: must be current member of a Black River band or orchestra, and by successful audition with instructor Career Pathways:

-Zero Hour Jazz Combos take place before the regular school schedule during zero hour.
-Students will be able to commit to a small jazz group that rehearses three days each week.
+Prerequisites: must be current member of a Black River band or orchestra, or with director permission able to commit to a flexible instrumentation jazz group that rehearses three days each week and has regular band concerts throughout the year.
 All band, orchestral and electronic instrumentalists are eligible to join from grades 7-12.
-This band performs frequently and focuses on improvisation skills and learning the many genres of small group jazz music.
+This band performs frequently and focuses on improvisation skills and learning the many genres of jazz music.
+All instruments are welcome.
+Jazz Lab students may periodically have the opportunity to join jazz combos from the Jazz Orchestra.